sarojmadhu/manual/doc/source/account.rst

 * Why Do I See in the Project Table "Please Sign Up"?

-  - If you are thw owner of a project and see this information under project lead or manager, you may not yet have signed up for a portal account.
+  - If you are the owner of a project and see this information under project lead or manager, you may not yet have signed up for a portal account.
 Please sign up for one, and we will change it in the project view for you.